 Measuring Indigenous food insecurity through CCHS and CIS

 Indigenous Peoples refer to the original inhabitants of Canada and include Inuit, Métis, and First Nations living on- and off-reserve.
 National data on Indigenous Peoples and household food insecurity in Canada primarily come from the cycles of the Canadian Community Health Survey (CCHS) and now, the Canadian Income Survey (CIS).
 However, the CCHS and CIS exclude individuals living on-reserve, and thus data from these surveys do not represent the experience of on-reserve Indigenous Peoples, who represent nearly a half of the Indigenous Peoples in Canada.

-Household food insecurity data for the territories from the CIS have not been made available yet.
-As a result, off-reserve Indigenous Peoples are underrepresented due to the lack of data on those living in the territories.
-CCHS has long documented very high rates of household food insecurity in the territories, particularly Nunavut.
+Our 2021 estimates do not include data from the territories because they were not available at the publication.
+As a result, off-reserve Indigenous Peoples are underrepresented in our latest report due to the lack of data on those living in the territories.

 Household food insecurity in the North